Considering a move to the USA?

 Thousands of expatriates, entrepreneurs, investors, business people and adventurers arrive every year to make their dream of moving to the USA come true.
 This makes the United States one of the most diverse nations in the world, with a significant share of its 313 million inhabitants speaking a language other than English at home.

-Grab our FREE Guide to get the low down on all things USA before you get there.
+Grab our FREE GUIDE to get the low down on all things the USA before you get there.

 We offer all types of shipping to the United States.
 Our shared services depart on average every 8-12 weeks, whilst our sole use container and LCL services depart weekly.
 Air freight services are generally a daily service.

 We will forward you all the necessary documentation for completion prior to your relocation so that we can pass this information on to our destination agents prior to the arrival of your effects.
 This will then ensure you a stress-free customs process and onward delivery to your new home.